seyma-tas/seyma-tas.github.io/_posts/2020-04-20-making_jointplots_with_seaborn.markdown

 ## Let's make a joint scatter plot

-We can make a very satisfying scatter plot by writing a few words of code in seaborn.
+We can make a very satisfying scatter plot by writing a few words of code in Seaborn.
 Default for 'kind' is scatter so we do not need to write the kind of the graph if we want to draw a scatter plot.
 We see the distributions of total bill and tip on the margins and we see the correlation of them on the joint at the center.

 ```